mahavedalla/mahavedalla/docs/questions/nibbana/whether-nibbana-is-a-state,-dimension,-or-place.md

-# Whether Nibbāna is a state, dimension, or place?
+Question: Whether Nibbāna is a state, dimension, or place?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: MN 26; AN 9.34; UD 8